addyosmani/backbone-fundamentals/README.md

 ###Backbone.js

 * Core components: Model, View, Collection, Router.
-It enforces its own flavor of MV*
+Enforces its own flavor of MV*
-* More complete documentation than some frameworks (at the time of writing e.g Ember.js) with more improvements on the way
+* Good documentation, with more improvements on the way
 * Used by large companies such as SoundCloud and Foursquare to build non-trivial applications
-* Event-driven communication between views and models means more complete control over what's happening.
-It's relatively straight-forward to add event listeners to any attribute in a model meaning more control over what changes in the view
+* Event-driven communication between views and models.
+As we'll see, it's relatively straight-forward to add event listeners to any attribute in a model, giving developers fine-grained control over what changes in the view
 * Supports data bindings through manual events or a separate Key-value observing (KVO) library
-* Great support for RESTful interfaces out of the box so models can be easily tied to a backend
+* Great support for RESTful interfaces out of the box, so models can be easily tied to a backend
 * Extensive eventing system.
 It's [trivial](http://lostechies.com/derickbailey/2011/07/19/references-routing-and-the-event-aggregator-coordinating-views-in-backbone-js/) to add support for pub/sub in Backbone
-* Prototypes are instantiated with the ```new``` keyword which some enjoy
+* Prototypes are instantiated with the ```new``` keyword, which some developers prefer
-* No default templating engine, however Underscore's micro-templating is often assumed for this.
-Also works well with solutions like Handlebars if you drop them in
+* Agnostic about templating frameworks, however Underscore's micro-templating is available by default.
+Backbone works well with libraries like Handlebars
-* Doesn't support deeply nested models out of the box, but like many common problems there exist Backbone plugins such as [this](https://github.com/PaulUithol/Backbone-relational) which can easily help
+* Doesn't support deeply nested models, though there are Backbone plugins such as [this](https://github.com/PaulUithol/Backbone-relational) which can help
 * Clear and flexible conventions for structuring applications.
 Backbone doesn't force usage of all of its components and can work with only those needed.